Access to quality health care is important to all Western Australians, and equally so for people living in regional areas.

-There should never be any stigma associated with mental illness and people in need should have access to appropriate support, understanding and treatment.
+There should never be any stigma associated with mental illness, and people in need should have access to appropriate support, understanding and treatment.

-Youth mental health programs have shown success in educating young people how to support others, as well as identifying those at risk through early intervention programs and then more targeted strategies.
+Youth mental health programs have shown success in educating young people on how to support others, as well as identifying those at risk through early intervention programs and then more targeted strategies.

-Drugs and alcohol
+Drugs and Alcohol

 A one-size approach to service delivery does not work for individuals living in regional areas, so a higher degree of flexibility is required.
-The Nationals WA believe individuals and families living with disability should be involved in making decisions that best suit their circumstances.
+The Nationals WA believe individuals and families living with disabilities should be involved in making decisions that best suit their circumstances.

-Seniors and aged care
+Seniors and Aged Care

 The benefits of keeping older people in their communities include:

-- Seniors continuing to spend their money in the local community.
+- Seniors continuing to spend their money in the local community

-- Continued engagement of seniors in volunteering and unpaid community work.
+- Continued engagement of seniors in volunteering and unpaid community work